betsygascon/betsygascon/README.md

 # Hi!
 I'm Betsy Gascon 👋
-### A Frontend Web Developer primarily focusing on React/Redux projects, and ADA/WCAG website accessibility.
+### A Frontend Web Developer primarily focusing on React/Redux projects, and ADA/WCAG accessibility.

 <!--
 **betsygascon/betsygascon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.